What is scarring?

 Sometimes, the skin will also become a darker colour than normal in response to a certain skin injury.
 It is condition called post-inflammatory hyperpigmentation.
 If it is not raised, it is technically not a scar in most cases, although it is often perceived as a ‘scar’ by those affected with this problem.
 An example of post-inflammatory hyperpigmentation is the pigmentation

 that may remain after acne.
 The treatment of this in most cases is a prescription only product called Kligman’s formula.
 It contains lightening agents such as hydroquinone as well as a topical retinoid called tretinoin (which helps skin turnover), both of which help to lighten the skin back to its normal colour.
 In usually takes several months.
 To learn more about how you can treat hyperpigmentation, increase skin cell turnover and minimise inflammation.

 Treatment for raised scars

 Unusually, keloid scars will require surgical excision.
 An example of this is large ‘dumbell shaped’ keloids on the earlobes.
 These sometimes require surgical excision purely due to their size.
 However, surgical excision alone often results in recurrence of the scar.
-It is therefore combined with injections of cortisone and other medical methods to help reduce the chance of recurrence.
+It is therefore combined with cortisone treatment and other medical methods to help reduce the chance of recurrence.

 Surgical treatment for hypertrophic scarring may often be indicated, and in some cases, surgical revision can improve the appearance of hypertrophic scarring.